belsman/PRIVATE-EVENT/README.md

-# Project :  Members Only!
+# Project :  Private events!
-In this project we practiced the authentication and authorization in rails using "devise" gem.
-In this project, only signed in users can see the author of each post.
+In this project we've built a website which allows users to create events and also manage user signups.
+Users can create events and send invitations to other users.
+The purpose of this project was to attain a better grasp on the concepts of association with models.

 ## Build-With